 Shirakawa-go

-This trip can be done with careful planning from Tokyo or Osaka in a day.
-The model for Hinamizawa is the historic village of Shirakawa-Go in Gifu Prefecture.
+With careful planning, this trip can be done in a day from Tokyo or Osaka.
+Hinamizawa is modeled on the historic village of Shirakawa-Go in Gifu Prefecture.
 It is possible to stay overnight in "Hinamizawa", and I can only recommend staying in a traditional Japanese ryokan accommodation that is over 100 years old.

 The trip is sure to be memorable - just be careful not to fall victim to Hinamizawa Syndrome…

-*As a side note while you're in the area – Kyoto Animation's “Hyouka” series is set in the nearby city of Takayama.
+*A side note when in the area - Kyoto Animation's "Hyouka" series is set in the nearby town of Takayama.

 The picture shows the bus timetables on the line between Kanazawa and Takayama.